-- To raise awareness of operational risk, specifically in those areas and companies where it could materialise and which could foresee or detect it; and - To internalise operational risk as inherent to all the organisation's processes, ensuring that it is considered by all Group areas and companies when defining and developing processes, activities and methodologies.
+- > to raise awareness of operational risk, specifically in those areas and companies where it could materialize and which could foresee or detect it; and - > to internalize operational risk as inherent to all the organization's processes, ensuring that it is considered by all Group areas and companies when defining and developing processes, activities and methodologies.

-Operational risk training processes are conducted on three levels (virtual classroom, supplementary documentation and specific initiatives), which cover with differing scope and depth of training requirements both at the general management tool level and at the specialised level of the various types of risks included in the set of operational risk.
+Operational risk training processes are conducted on three levels (virtual classroom, supplementary documentation and specific initiatives), which cover with differing scope and depth of training requirements both at the general management tool level and at the specialized level of the various types of risks included in the set of operational risk.